tietoevry-infra-as-code/terraform-azurerm-caf-vnet-spoke/README.md

+> ## This repository is no longer maintained actively.
+Please visit https://github.com/kumarvna?tab=repositories for the latest updates.

 # Azure Virtual Network Spoke Terraform Module

 This module deploys a spoke network using the [Microsoft recommended Hub-Spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).
 Usually, only one hub in each region with multiple spokes and each of them can also be in separate subscriptions.